 Royal Botanic Gardens, Kew, United Kingdom

-The Royal Botanic Gardens at Kew are recognized around the world as a centre of excellence for the study of plants—based on unrivalled living and preserved plant and fungal collections.
-Over the years, the site has made a significant contribution to human knowledge and understanding of botanical diversity and how it can be harnessed for the benefit of future generations.
+Today, the Royal Botanic Gardens at Kew are recognised as a global centre of excellence for the study of plants and fungi—based on unrivalled living and preserved plant and fungal collections.

 How to Get There